-Since I don’t have any fresh kaffir lime leaves to add to the rendang curry I use an alternative: a lime that has been squeezed out!
-I’m only using the zesty skins for the flavor.
+Because I couldn’t find any fresh kaffir lime leaves around where I live to add to the rendang curry, I used an alternative.
+A fresh lime that I squeeze out first I’m only using the zesty skins for the flavor.
+What a great idea that turned out to be!
 Keep the lime juice aside for another recipe.

 - 2 1/3 lbs beef chuck (1,050 kg), diced